Delve into the Dales

 Bolton Abbey and Wharfedale

-The woodland paths along River Wharfe between the picturesque ruins of Bolton Abbey and Barden Tower are especially beautiful in the autumn.
-One of the highlights is the Strid, where the river is forced through a deep narrow gorge
+The woodland paths along River Wharfe between the picturesque ruins of Bolton Abbey and Barden Tower are strikingly beautiful .
+One of the highlights is the Strid, where the river is forced through a deep narrow gorge.
+Further upstream the Dales Way continues along the banks of the Wharfe through the village of Burnsall to Grassington.

-A summer hike along the Dales Way near Grassington.
-Typical Yorkshire Dales landscape with undulating hills, limestone outcrops, Swaledale sheep and small fields bounded by snaking drystone walls
+A hike along the Dales Way beyond Grassington takes you through archetypal Yorkshire Dales landscape with undulating hills, limestone outcrops, Swaledale sheep and small fields bounded by snaking white limestone drystone walls.

-Linton in Craven, a delightful Dales village hidden away near Grassington.
-The village green is dominated by the magnificent Grade II* Listed Fountaine’s Hospital: a group of alms houses with a chapel in the centre.
-Built in the 1720s, the architect is believed to be Sir John Vanbrugh (who designed Castle Howard) or his associate Nicholas Hawksmoor.
+Linton in Craven is a delightful Dales village hidden away near Grassington.
+The village green is dominated by the magnificent Grade II* Listed Fountaine’s Hospital: a group of alms houses with a chapel in the centre built in the 1720s by the renowned Sir John Vanbrugh (who designed Castle Howard) or his associate Nicholas Hawksmoor.
 The Fountaine Inn in the centre of Linton is a characterful pub with open fires serving excellent food.

 Three Peaks and Ribblesdale

-The Three Peaks – Ingleborough, Whernside and Pen-y-ghent – are the best-known hills in the Yorkshire.
+The Three Peaks – Ingleborough, Whernside and Pen-y-ghent – are the highest fells in the Yorkshire.
 Each has a different shape and character.
-The surrounding countryside is characterised by limestone outcrops and screes.
+Ingleborough, a vast limestone mound which dominates the landscape for miles around, is capped by a huge plateau a mile in circumference.
+The surrounding countryside is marked by numerous white limestone outcrops and rocky screes, known as scars.

 Swaledale and Wensleydale